OpenBB-finance/OpenBB/website/content/terminal/econometrics/_index.md

 adjustments without needing to re-do every single step again.
 This is where `.openbb` files play an important role.

 By going to the main menu as depicted below, the `exe` command can be used.
 With this command you can run `.openbb` scripts that automatically run a set of commands similarly to that of the Stata do-files and SPSS syntax files.
-These scripts are located within `.openbb/routines` and can be found within `Applications/OpenBB Terminal`.
+These scripts are located where the application is located inside the `routines` folder.
-This folder is hidden by default and can be displayed with `SHIFT (⇧) + COMMAND (⌘) + RIGHT ARROW (>)` on macOS or via `View > Show > Hidden items` on Windows.

 ![Econometrics Menu Routine Exe OpenBB Terminal](https://user-images.githubusercontent.com/46355364/174588513-5c52ea20-548a-4c2b-a4c1-6054e2d71786.png)